easytarget/PrintPy2040/microPython/README.md

 # Micropython code
 PrintPY is coded in [MicroPython](https://micropython.org/); and is intended to be uploaded by the user from a suitable IDE (tested with Thonny, but ViperIDE is also nice for more experienced developers).

-As with the Hardware document assuming you can 3d Print, solder and read a wiring diagram, this document assumes you can set up and connect to your device with MicroPython without needing step-by-step instructions.
 * If this is new to you I suggest you start with the [XIAO2040 micropython guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-MicroPython/) from SeeedStudio, and use [**Thonny**](https://thonny.org/) as an IDE.
+* [**Viper IDE**](https://viper-ide.org/) is also excellent; it runs from the web directly in your web browser without needing to be 'installed'.

+As with the Hardware document assuming you can 3d Print, solder and read a wiring diagram, this document assumes you can set up and connect to your device with MicroPython without needing step-by-step instructions; the guides above, plus many more available online, will show you what you need.

 # RRF config:
 You need to set up the Comms port on your printer correctly to 'no CRC/checksum, 230400 baud'.